Gig life: Petrea performing live

-The music scene in Cornwall is constantly changing, and this is largely due to Falmouth’s University’s music degree.
+The music scene in Cornwall is constantly changing, partly thanks to Falmouth’s University’s music degree which has sparked a surge in new music and original bands.

 Harry Blackburn